 This ritual has long been used in Catholic weddings, but as a traditional ceremony option it also holds a universal meaning.
 It symbolises the joining of the couple in marriage as well as the joining of their two original families.
 The couple’s mothers can light their individual candles for them as a symbol to show that they are moving on from their family to create a new family together.
 Price includes two lighting candles, pillar candle and holder to keep.

 The Broom Jumping Ceremony does not originate with African Americans but is rooted centuries before in the British Isles and in particular, Wales, at a time when ordinary people could not marry.
 It symbolizes the clearing away of negativity with a sweep of the broom creating a threshold for the couple to cross over into their new life together.
 Hence, a bride was “carried over the threshold” (the broom laid across the front door opening of their home) to signify marriage.
 As the couple were not legally married, they therefore had a “broomstick marriage” or were “living over the brush”, a phrase that is still used in Great Britain today.
 It must be ensured that the couple can manage to safely jump over the broom to avoid accidents, otherwise stepping over the broom would be an option.
 Include your own broom or one will be provided for you to use.
 The photo to the right shows two recent brooms decorated very differently.

-There are many additional choices available including ring warming, rock ceremonies, and balloon release (see also Involve your guests in your wedding ceremony)- to name a few.
+There are many additional choices available including ring warming, rock ceremonies, time capsule, etc. (see also Involve your guests in your wedding ceremony)- to name a few.
 Ask us for details.

-A reasonable travel fee is added for ceremonies outside our normal service area, which primarily covers the time spent driving and increasing cost of travel to your venue location.
-Please ask for pricing to your venue.
+A travel fee is added for ceremonies outside our normal service area, which primarily covers the time spent driving and increasing cost of travel to your venue location.
+Please ask for pricing to your specific venue.

 Prices subject to change without notice

-* We Accept Bank E-Transfers, credit cards and PayPal*
+* We Accept Bank E-Transfers and major credit cards